dotnet/docs/docs/framework/unmanaged-api/hosting/icorruntimehost-createdomainsetup-method.md

 manager: "wpickett"
 ---
 # ICorRuntimeHost::CreateDomainSetup Method
-Gets an interface pointer of type IAppDomainSetup to an <xref:System.AppDomainSetup?displayProperty=fullName> instance. `IAppDomainSetup` provides methods to configure aspects of an application domain before it is created.
+Gets an interface pointer of type IAppDomainSetup to an <xref:System.AppDomainSetup?displayProperty=nameWithType> instance. `IAppDomainSetup` provides methods to configure aspects of an application domain before it is created.

 ## Syntax